heiku-jiqu/github-blog/src/routes/blog/blogposts/post15.md

 #### Stream Cyphers

-Stream cyphers work by flipping the bits of a plaintext one bit at a time using the XOR operator against another sequence of bits (known as the keystream)
+Stream cyphers work by flipping the bits of a plaintext one bit at a time using the XOR operator against another sequence of bits (known as the keystream).
 Every bit of the plaintext is XOR-ed against the corresponding bit of the keystream.
 The keystream is generated pseudo-randomly by the algorithm, and typically is initialised with a seed value.
 The same seed value will produce the same keystream which in turn lets the receiver decrypt the cyphertext.